Syeda-Mahjabin-Proma/DailyFusion/README.md

 ## Overview
 **DailyFusion** is an all in one Android application designed to entertain, motivate, and assist users in their daily lives.
-It offers a variety of features, including engaging games, health calculators, task management tools, motivational quotes, and a change calculator.
+It offers a variety of features, including engaging games, health calculators, task management tools, motivational quotes and a change calculator.
 With a user-friendly interface and interactive components, DailyFusion can be the perfect companion for your daily tasks and entertainment.

 ---